 Extensive beaches, lush rainforests, roaring waterfalls, grassy savannas and large limestone caves are just some of the wonderful natural sites of Venezuela.
 Venezuela welcomes all types of travelers, from nature lovers and explorers to those who want to relax their vacation on the breathtaking beaches and all the others.
 Venezuela invites tourists to visit their land throughout the year depending on what they would like to do, with the rainy season from May to October and the dry season from November to April.

 Merida & Pico Bolivar

 At the gates of the Andes, you should visit this city because I was born there.
-It is a picturesque city that houses the highest point of the Andes in Venezuela: Pico Bolivar (it is not yet the reason why you should visit).
-The city has a perfect climate all year round as it is located in a valley and is known as a university city with lots of nightlife (which is not yet the reason).
+It is a picturesque city that houses the highest point of the Andes in Venezuela: Pico Bolivar.
+The city has a perfect climate all year round as it is located in a valley and is known as a university city with lots of nightlife.
 The highest cable car in the world?
 No not yet.
 Great outdoor activities like hiking, climbing, waterfalls and an abundant forest?
-No. You should visit Merida because it’s great.
+You should visit Merida because it’s great.
 That’s all.

 The Canaima National Park covers three million hectares and is listed as a UNESCO World Heritage Site.
 It is usually associated with Angel Falls and the area around the city of Canaima, but in reality this is only a small area of the extremely varied park.
 The park also includes the plateau of La Gran Sabana and includes over 100 tepuis (table mountains), which rise more than 1,000 meters above the savannahs.
 A trip through the Gran Sabana and Canaima National Park is a unique experience and does not necessarily have to be combined with a trip to Angel Falls, especially during the dry season.